-Facilities are excellent and include a drama studio, two new flexible rehearsal spaces (one of which also doubles as a medium-sized performance venue), a small outdoor amphitheatre plus a performance space in new the art and music building, this is an exciting time to be studying drama and taking part in theatrical performances at the school.
+Facilities are excellent and include two drama studios providing flexible rehearsal and teaching spaces (one of which also doubles as a small performance venue), plus the use of the auditorium in the art and music building.
+This is an exciting time to be studying drama and taking part in theatrical performances at the school.

 Drama & Theatre Studies is not just for those interested in performance and performance technologies.
 With a focus on people and places it offers a unique opportunity for the study of human interactions and relationships.